The King’s Student Law Review are pleased to announce a number of partnerships and projects with affiliates:

 Strife is a biannual, peer-reviewed academic periodical publication created and managed by young researchers from the Department of War Studies, King’s College London.
-As the two-leading student-led peer-reviewed academic journals at King’s College London, KSLR and Strife are pleased to announce the joint publication of a special edition under the overarching theme of ‘Law and War’.
+As the two leading student-edited and peer-reviewed academic journals at King’s College London, KSLR and Strife are pleased to announce their collaboration on a series of special editions under the overarching theme of ‘Law and War’.

-The King’s Student Law Review’s Partnership with Trinity College Law Review.
+The King’s Student Law Review’s Partnership with Trinity College Law Review

 The Trinity College Law Review (TCLR) is Ireland’s oldest and leading student-edited law journal.
 Now over 20 years old, the TCLR exclusively publishes articles by law students at all stages of their academic career.
 The TCLR publishes a print edition once a year and is listed on HeinOnline and Westlaw IE. For more information, please consult their Submissions page, like their Facebook page or follow them on Twitter.

 Follow the KSLR on Twitter for more updates as the KSLR TCLR relationship develops.

 The King’s Student Law Review’s Partnership with London School of Economics Law Review